Sign up to our mailing list to discover the future of beauty and wellness.

 Following a nutrient rich diet and supplementing with LYMA everyday can help to protect and nurture skin, hair and nails.
 The ingredients in our patented, peer-reviewed formula have been carefully selected and incorporated to promote hydrated, plump, smooth skin because they have the proven scientific studies behind them.

 Laser treatment helps stimulate the skin to produce collagen, naturally.
 However most lasers do this by distressing skin cells, which is not a healthy long term solution.
-Instead, cold laser treatment, a medical-grade technology pioneered in hospitals for deep tissue and muscle stimulation, works by rejuvenating skin and muscle deep within the dermis.
+Instead, cold laser treatment, a clinic-grade technology pioneered in hospitals for deep tissue and muscle stimulation, works by rejuvenating skin and muscle deep within the dermis.
 LYMA's cold Laser is a revolutionary device that brings this technology into the home for the first time.

 "The LYMA Laser increases the energy making capacity of your intra cellular battery," explains plastic and craniofacial surgeon Dr Graeme Glass.